IRISnet Validator FAQ

-IRIShub is the first blockchin in IRISnet.
+IRIShub is the first blockchain in IRISnet.
 It's based on Tendermint Bond-Proof-of-Stake（BPoS）Consensus.
 One of key innovations of IRIShub is iService.
-IRIShub will start its betanet in mid-Feb, read more here
+IRIShub started its betanet in mid-Feb, read more here

 Definition: Definition of what an off-chain iService can do in terms of an Interface Definition Language (IDL) file.

 Binding: Declaration of the location (address), pricing and QoS of a provider endpoint that implements a given iService definition.

 Invocation: Handling of consumer requests to and provider responses from a given iService provider endpoint.

 Providers are network users who offer the implementation of one or more iService definitions and often act as adaptors of off-chain services and resources located in other public and consortium chains, as well as in enterprise legacy systems.
 Providers monitor and process incoming requests and send responses back to the network.
 A provider could at the same time act as a consumer by sending requests to other providers.
 As planned, providers would be required to charge a fee for any services they might offer, and the service fee, by default, would be priced in the IRIS token.

 Consumers are those users who consume iService by sending requests to designated provider endpoints and receiving responses from providers in question.

 Profilers are special consumers who act on behalf of the IRIS Foundation Limited, a Hong Kong incorporated company limited by guarantee that takes the lead in building the IRIS network.
 Profilers are the sole users authorized to invoke iServices in the profiling mode, which is intended to help create and maintain objective provider profiles that consumers refer to for provider screening.